antonioDataScience/WEB_application/README.md

-Web application - mean, rolling mean, Kafka, Spark Kafka, Spark should be configured.
+Web application - mean, rolling mean, Kafka, Spark <br>
+Kafka, Spark should be configured. <br>
-The web application works without them.
+The web application works without them. <br>
 You can see how the web app looks here: WEB_application/visual/